Home Energy Solutions Explained

 Define Backup and Reliability Needs

 Identify which loads must remain powered during outages.
-This will influence battery size and system configuration.
+This will influence battery size and system configuration, particularly when aligning home energy storage with backup power expectations.

 Evaluate Costs and Incentives